caitline27/DeloitteHackathon/README.md

 2. @Rayan - General thoughts: It is quite difficult to obtain medical dataset due to high regulations.
 Not a lot of open source data available for the general public.
 Majority of the open source data in healthcare sector is in epidemiology like this one https://healthdata.gov/search/type/dataset
 3. https://physionet.org/about/database/#overview
 4. https://github.com/EpistasisLab/ClinicalDataSources
+5. Another team used these: MIMIC III and SyntheticMass

 ## Justify your idea:
 1)	Pick your idea